abhishekpal463/e-commerce/README.md

 We have configured a **CI/CD pipeline** using **GitHub Actions** to automate the process of building, testing, and deploying the application.
 This ensures that the application is consistently deployed to AWS Lambda and AppSync whenever new changes are pushed to the `main` branch.

+Note: I am unable to use **AWS CodeCommit** as it is no longer available to new customers - https://aws.amazon.com/blogs/devops/how-to-migrate-your-aws-codecommit-repository-to-another-git-provider/

 ### Steps:

 1. **Continuous Integration (CI)**: